 Tape manufacturers supply the extrusion market with double coated tapes in almost any width and length.
 Long length formats such as large pancake rolls and spools help reduce downtime and scrap associated with frequent roll changes.

 What tape properties should you look for and why?
 First consider the extrusion material.
-Next consider what the extruded part will adhere to.
-What the end use conditions are and finally look at what’s needed to efficiently run the material through your process or subsequent processes.
+Next consider what the extruded part will adhere to, what the end-use conditions are, and what’s needed to efficiently run the material through your process or subsequent processes.

-Rubber Adhesives bond quickly and provide a strong initial bond.
+Rubber adhesives bond quickly and provide a strong initial bond.
 Rubber adhesives also bond well to other rubber materials along with most plastics and metals.
 They’re are often more cost effective than other adhesive systems too.
-Some of the drawbacks of rubber adhesive are they’re not well suited for out door applications where sunlight, temperature variations and moisture resistance are required.
-In addition rubber adhesive systems can get brittle over time and lose performance.
+Some of the drawbacks of rubber adhesives are they’re not well suited for outdoor applications where sunlight, temperature variations and moisture resistance are required.
+In addition, rubber adhesive systems can get brittle over time and lose performance.

-Acrylic adhesive systems can be formulated to provide a wider range of performance properties and therefore suitable to more applications.
-Acrylic adhesives have long term performance properties along with good UV resistance, moisture resistance and can withstand wide temperature fluctuations.
-These properties make acrylic adhesives good for out door applications, high or low temperature applications and chemical resistant applications.
+Acrylic adhesive systems can be formulated to provide a wider range of performance properties and therefore suitability for more applications.
+Acrylic adhesives have long-term performance properties along with good UV resistance, moisture resistance and resistance to wide temperature fluctuations.
+These properties make acrylic adhesives good for outdoor applications, high or low temperature applications, and chemical resistant applications.
 Acrylic formulations can be customized for specific requirements.
-Drawbacks are adhesive takes 24 hours to achieve full performance and are generally higher cost than rubber adhesive.
+Drawbacks include the dwell time of 24 hours for acrylic adhesive to achieve full performance and a generally higher cost than rubber adhesive.

-The greatest feature of silicone adhesives is its ultra high temperature performance.
+The greatest feature of silicone adhesive is its ultra high temperature performance.
 It’s also good for bonding to other silicone materials where other adhesives have difficulty.
-Drawbacks are high cost, doesn’t perform well in vertical holding applications and will release cleanly from most surfaces which could be an advantage in some applications.
+Drawbacks include the high cost and poor performance in vertical holding applications.

 With regard to the tape construction, double coated tapes are the most common for applying to extrusions.
 They can be easier to cut into small rolls and are better for making narrow width long length rolls or spools.
 The carrier in the double coated tape adds dimensional stability and often increases the overall strength of the part.
 The carrier also helps keep the adhesive from flowing and sticking to roll edges.
 Unsupported transfer tapes can be used in some applications but they don’t provide the dimensional stability and all the benefits that come with it.

-Release liners should be considered also.
+Release liners should also be considered.
 Paper release liners are the most popular and the most cost effective.
-However, paper liners are susceptible to moisture resulting in cockling/wrinkling or liner shrinkage/expansion.
-These defects can result in problems processing and more.
+However, paper liners are susceptible to moisture damage, resulting in cockling/wrinkling or liner shrinkage/expansion.
+These defects can result in problems in processing and other areas.
 Film release liners are great for extrusion applications.
-They don’t absorb moisture which prevents cockling and allows parts to be stored for long periods.
-Film liners provide greater strength, are less likely to tear during removal and usually cut cleaner also.
+They don’t absorb moisture, which prevents cockling and allows parts to be stored for long periods of time.
+Film liners provide greater strength, are less likely to tear during removal, and usually cut cleaner.

-I’ve only hit on a few general tape features to consider so talk to your adhesive tape professional for help in selecting the right tape for your extrusion application.
+Talk to your adhesive tape professional for help selecting the right tape for your extrusion application.